 Once a claim is disputed by the video owner, this will show in your Dashboard as Disputed.

 In this situation you have two options: Remove/release the claim, or reinstate/uphold the claim.

-Removing the claim will result in you no longer monetising this video.
-(You can still monetise other videos using the same beat).
+Removing the claim will result in you no longer monetizing this video.
+(You can still monetize other videos using the same beat).
 We have more info on this here.
 In many cases, once a claim is released, it cannot be reclaimed.

-If you wish to continue monetising the disputed video, please contact us at firstname.lastname@example.org within 30 days of the dispute being initiated and we can look into it.
+If you wish to continue monetizing the disputed video, please contact us at email@example.com within 30 days of the dispute being initiated and we can look into it.